 #3 Under Appliance Wand.
 This curved attachment is optional, but also the answer to the frustration that comes with trying to clean under your kitchen appliances.
 Quick and easy to use, the narrow nozzle delivers powerful suction that will collect all the pesky excess debris.

 #4 Car Detail Kit.
 This is another optional extra.
 It comes with a long and flexible hose for tight corners, as well as several new attachments to help make cleaning upholstery an easier experience.
-It usually costs around £25 to add this to your vacuum cleaner, and is worth the price if you clean your own car frequently.
+It usually costs around £25 to add to your vacuum cleaner and is worth the price if you clean your own car frequently.

 Ease of Use and Setup

 The instruction manual that comes with it is also very simple to follow, and I had this model put together in no time at all.
 All you need to do is snap the handle and the main body together and, BAM, it’s all ready to go.

 The dust canister has a 1.6L capacity – which Is the biggest in the range of Shark uprights, only equalled by the AZ950UK/T. When it came to emptying the bin, it was super easy to do.

 Maintaining your Shark vacuum cleaner doesn’t take a massive amount of time.
 The thing you need to watch out for is the brush bar becoming tangled with hair.
 (Unless you upgrade to another model that has Anti Hair Wrap technology, such as the NZ801UK/T or the AZ910UK\T

 When this does happen, you can just cut the hair off, and we actually have handy Shark maintenance and troubleshooting guide that you can check out.